 - direct-entry applicants must be enrolled in their doctoral program at the time of application

-Note: To maximize your potential period of funding, you may be eligible to apply to the CGS M program for your first year of doctoral funding.
+Note: If you are eligible to apply to the Canada Graduate Scholarships – Master’s (CGS M) program, you may be able to maximize your potential period of funding by applying to the CGS M program for your first year of doctoral funding instead of the CGS D program.
 You are responsible for choosing the type of award for which you apply.
 See Other restrictions below for more information.

 Number of months